pepov/kcp-playground/README.md

 # we can for example check server version
 kubectl version

-# this supposed to fail miserably
+# this supposed to fail miserably, since we are talking to a kcp workspace which doesn't have pods
 kubectl get pod

 # see what resources are actually available in a kcp API server